wp-plugins/quote-of-the-day-and-random-quote/readme.txt

 1. This is what both plugins will look like by default.
 By changing the css you can change the appearance of the plugin.

 == Changelog ==

+= 1.1 =
+* Improved widget constructor for wordpress 4.3

 = 1.0 =
 * Initial version